Eteni Longondo

-Eteni Longondo (born 1964 or 1965, Kinshasa) is a Congolese doctor and politician.
-He is a Member of the UDPS, and a Minister of Health in the Sylvestre Ilunga government since September 2019.
+Eteni Longondo is a Congolese doctor and politician.
+He is a Member of the UDPS, and was the former Minister of Health in the Sylvestre Ilunga government from September 2019 to August 2021.

 Early life and education

-Born in 1964 or 1965 in Kinshasa, Eteni Longondo studied general medicine at the University of Kinshasa.
-He became a doctor for the DRC football team, then went to Swaziland to become a general practitioner.
+Born on January 10, 1965 in Kinshasa, Eteni Longondo studied general medicine at the University of Kinshasa.
+He became the team physician for the Zaire national football team, then went to Swaziland to become a general practitioner.
 He then studied public health at University of Washington, and decided to stay in the US to work in the public health department of Seattle.

 Longondo also worked in several international organizations during his career, such as World Vision, Mercy Corps, Samaritan's Purse, Save the Children and the United States Agency for International Development (USAID).

 Political career

-In 2014, Eteni Longondo was appointed by Étienne Tshisekedi Deputy Secretary General of the Union for Democracy and Social Progress (UDPS) opposition party.
+In 2014, Longondo was appointed by Étienne Tshisekedi Deputy Secretary General of the Union for Democracy and Social Progress (UDPS) opposition party.

 During the 2018 presidential election, he supported the candidacy of Félix Tshisekedi, who won the election.